Simon Baron-Cohen: Prenatal neuroendocrinology

-Baron-Cohen investigated whether higher levels of prenatal testosterone explain the increased rate of autism among males.
 In his 2004 book Prenatal Testosterone in Mind (MIT Press), Baron-Cohen put forward the prenatal sex steroid theory of autism.
 He proposed this theory to understand why autism is more common in males.
 Using the Cambridge Child Development Project that Baron-Cohen established in 1997, a longitudinal study studying children of 600 women who had undergone amniocentesis in pregnancy, he followed these children postnatally.
 This study demonstrated, for the first time in humans, how normative variation in amniotic prenatal testosterone levels correlates with individual differences in typical postnatal brain and behavioral development.
 Baron-Cohen's team discovered that in typical children, amount of eye contact, rate of vocabulary development, quality of social relationships, theory of mind performance, and scores on the empathy quotient are all inversely correlated with prenatal testosterone levels.
 In contrast, they found that scores on the embedded figures test (of attention to detail), on the systemizing quotient (SQ), measures of narrow interests, and number of autistic traits are positively correlated with prenatal testosterone levels.
 Within this study, Baron-Cohen's team conducted the first human neuroimaging studies of brain grey matter regional volumes and brain activity associated with prenatal testosterone.

 But to really test the theory, Baron-Cohen needed a much larger sample than his Cambridge Child Development Project, autism only occurs in 3% of the population.
 So, in 2015, he set up a collaboration with the Danish Biobank which has stored over 20 thousand amniotic fluid samples, which Baron-Cohen linked to later diagnosis of autism via the Danish Psychiatric Register.
 He tested the prenatal androgens and found that children later diagnosed as autistic were exposed to elevated levels of prenatal testosterone, and the Δ4 sex steroid precursors to prenatal testosterone.
-In 2019, Baron-Cohen tested the same cohort's levels of exposure to prenatal estrogens and again found these were elevated in pregnancies that resulted in autism.
+In 2020, Baron-Cohen tested the same cohort's levels of exposure to prenatal estrogens and again found these were elevated in pregnancies that resulted in autism.

 Other clues for the theory came from his postnatal hormonal studies which found that autistic adults have elevated circulating androgens in serum and that the autistic brain in women is 'masculinized' in both grey and white matter brain volume.
-An independent animal model by Xu et al. (2015, Physiology and Behavior, 138, 13–20) showed that elevated prenatal testosterone during pregnancy leads to reduced social interest in the offspring.
+An independent animal model showed that elevated prenatal testosterone during pregnancy leads to reduced social interest in the offspring.
 Baron-Cohen's group also studied the rate of autism in offspring of mothers with polycystic ovary syndrome (PCOS), a medical condition caused by elevated prenatal testosterone.
 He found that in women with PCOS, the odds of having a child with autism are significantly increased.
 This has been replicated in three other countries (Sweden, Finland, and Israel) and is in line with the finding that mothers of autistic children themselves have elevated sex steroid hormones.
 These novel studies provide evidence of the role of prenatal hormones, interacting with genetic predisposition, in the cause of autism.